YanniZ06/HaxeAL-Soft/tests/note.md

 ## buildLib
 is used if you downloaded HaxeAL-Soft via haxelib, in which case you just run said buildLib file and it should allow you to run the example.

+Move testAudio.wav into the output folder or the program won't run :)
+I could write a macro for it but I honestly kinda don't want to <3